centreon/centreon-archived/doc/en/installation/from_VM.rst

 .. warning::

-    When you export your configuration for the first time, you have to choose "restart".
+    When you export your configuration for the first time, you have to choose "restart" option.